 Employers will want candidates who can lead major cybersecurity projects and communicate their processes in a clear and compelling way to team members and clients.

-Why is a good cybersecurity team essential for any business?
+Question: Why is a good cybersecurity team essential for any business?

-This is a good opportunity for you to show the hiring manager that you understand overall business goals and how cybersecurity fits in.
+Answer: This is a good opportunity for you to show the hiring manager that you understand overall business goals and how cybersecurity fits in.
 Talk about the importance of convincing management to prioritize security policy and infrastructure by focusing on how any breaches of network security could affect sales, revenue, and the company’s reputation.
 Stress your experience communicating these ideas in a persuasive and accessible way to a variety of stakeholders.

-Talk about a successful presentation you gave and why you think it went well.
+- Tell us about a successful presentation you gave and why you think it went well.

-How do you prefer to build rapport with others?
+- What is your approach to build rapport with others?

-Rate your communication skills on a scale of 1 to 10.
+- Please rate your communication skills on a scale of 1 to 10.
 Give examples of experiences that demonstrate the rating is accurate.

-Is it more important to be a good listener or a good communicator?
+- Is it more important to be a good listener or a good communicator?

-Tell me about a time you had to relay bad news to a client or colleague.
+- Please tell us about a time you had to relay bad news to a client or colleague.

 With behavioral interview questions, employers want to see how you handled past situations.
 Your response will give employers insight into how you may handle tasks or solve problems in the future.